 We work with contract factories and other industry partners who share our commitment to making products responsibly and sustainably.
 Lea is one of the many people at Nike whose work is dedicated to understanding and improving factory working conditions.
 Tohiro shares her story of working at a contract factory.
-Together, these women’s stories show that we all benefit when workers are engaged.
+Together, these women’s stories show that we all benefit when people are engaged.

-In order for issues of compensation, overtime, workplace conditions, and worker engagement to fundamentally shift, workers need to feel valued.
+In order for issues of compensation, overtime, workplace conditions, and worker engagement to fundamentally shift, people need to feel valued.
 To make this change, we developed tools that measure engagement and wellbeing.
 We also support our suppliers with everything they need to help their workers thrive.

 Evolving Nike's Compensation and Benefit Model